morgwai/guice-context-scopes/README.md

 ## OVERVIEW

-Asynchronous servers (such as gRPC or asynchronous `Servlet`s) often need to switch between various threads.
-This requires extra care to not lose a given current Guice `Scope`: it needs to be preserved as long as we are in the  _context_  of a given request/call/session, regardless of thread switching.<br/>
+Asynchronous servers (such as gRPC or asynchronous `Servlet`s) often need to switch between various `Thread`s.
+This requires extra care to not lose a given current Guice `Scope`: it needs to be preserved as long as we are in the  _context_  of a given request/call/session, regardless of `Thread` switching.<br/>
 <br/>
-To ease this up, this lib formally introduces a notion of an [InjectionContext](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/InjectionContext.html) that stores scoped objects and can be tracked using [ContextTracker](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextTracker.html)s when switching between threads.
-Trackers are in turn used by [ContextScope](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextScope.html)s to obtain a `Context` that is current at a given moment and from which scoped objects will be obtained.<br/>
+To ease this up, this lib formally introduces a notion of an [InjectionContext](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/InjectionContext.html) that stores scoped objects and can be tracked using [ContextTracker](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextTracker.html)s when switching between `Thread`s. `Tracker`s are in turn used by [ContextScope](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextScope.html)s to obtain a `Context` that is current at a given moment and from which scoped objects will be obtained.<br/>
 <br/>
-When switching threads, static helper methods [ContextTracker.getActiveContexts(List<ContextTracker<?>>)](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextTracker.html#getActiveContexts(java.util.List)) and [TrackableContext.executeWithinAll(List<TrackableContext>, Runnable)](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/TrackableContext.html#executeWithinAll(java.util.List,java.lang.Runnable)) can be used to manually transfer all active `Context`s:
+When switching `Thread`s in low level library code, static helper methods [ContextTracker.getActiveContexts(List<ContextTracker<?>>)](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextTracker.html#getActiveContexts(java.util.List)) and [TrackableContext.executeWithinAll(List<TrackableContext>, Runnable)](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/TrackableContext.html#executeWithinAll(java.util.List,java.lang.Runnable)) can be used to manually transfer all active `Context`s:
 ```java
 class MyComponent {